eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 + Experience with open source platforms like Hadoop, Spark, ***Hive, Pig***; and/or ***ML life-cycle/collaboration/automation platforms like AirFlow, FB Learner, MLFlow***; and/or assistants like Alexa, a plus.
 + Data engineering experience and ***data pipeline tooling (e.g. Airflow, DBT)*** experience is a plus
 + NoSQL databases, such as MongoDB, Cassandra, HBase
++ Proficiency in using query languages such as SQL on a big data platform e.g. Hadoop, Hive
++ data visualisation tools, such as D3.js, GGplot, Tableau etc.
 + RStudio packages: The tidyverse, R Markdown, and Shiny
 + You have data analytics skills with Hive, Scalding, or Spark.
 + Experience within the domain of Advanced Analytics and Data Science is highly desirable, e.g. hands-on experience with solutions such as Spark, MapReduce, Python, Redshift, Hive, Pig and visualization tools.
++ Experience with relational (e.g. postgres, SQL) and/or distributed (e.g. MongoDB) databases
++ Experience with SQL and Statistical/mathematical programming software packages (R, SPSS, CPLEX, LONDO or Xpress etc)
++ skill set:
+	- Efficient in SQL, Hive, SparkSQL, etc.
+	- Serve as technical “go to” person for our core technologies – Hadoop, Spark, AWS, Vertica, Tableau, Cassandra, Graph Databases and others
+	- Advanced SQL skills to perform data segmentation and aggregation from scratch; experience working with granular web clickstream data a plus!
+	- Knowledge of programming languages and stats packages (e.g. python, R); comfortable running multiple regression analyses
 + Python libraries:
 	- dask
 	- pandas
 	- scikit-learn
++ skill set:
+	- Exceptional SQL skills and experience working with granular web clickstream data and behavior tracking tools like SiteCatalyst
+	- Fluency in data analysis, including defining KPIs, statistical and predictive modeling concepts, descriptive statistics, experimental design and multivariate A/B testing
++ skill set:
+	- A fluidity with tools commonly used for data analysis such as Python (numpy, pandas, and scikit learn), R, and Spark (MLlib).
+	- Experience with MPP databases, such as Snowflake, Redshift, BigQuery, Vertica, etc.
+	- Familiarity with data visualization tools/frameworks as well as notebooks.
+	- Experience with time-series forecasting.
+	- Experience building and deploying production-grade models in a real-time setting.
+	- Expert-level abilities building and deploying unsupervised, semi-supervised, and supervised models on large-scale data (in that order of importance).
+	- A degree of comfort at the command line.
+That means a thorough understanding of basic file-system commands, as well as the ability to ssh into remote machines and troubleshoot without a GUI, grep through logs, and deploy scripts and applications.
+* ***Plotly.js***
+	- plotly.js, a JavaScript library for creating interactive charts
+	- Data visualization libraries
+		* Plotly.js is an open-source JavaScript library for creating graphs and powers Plotly.py for Python, as well as Plotly.R for R, MATLAB, Node.js, Julia, and Arduino and a REST API.
+		* Plotly can also be used to style interactive graphs with Jupyter notebook.
+	- compare with:
+		* ***Dash*** is an open-source Python, R, and Julia framework for building web-based analytic applications.
 + Experience with product/web analytics tools (Pendo, Heap, Hotjar, Google Analytics).
 + Experience in using relational databases like MySQL, Redshift, ***Graph DB***.
 + To learn about the latest trends in hiring, technology, software development practices, data science workflows, machine learning workflows, and research